On this page you'll find information on the healthcare access you're entitled to and how to get it, whether you're:

 Primary care is provided by general practitioners and specialists in doctors' surgeries.

 You must pay the doctor directly and seek reimbursement from the sickness fund.

 Tertiary care is limited in Luxembourg and the state pays for many specialised services to be provided abroad.

-There are no private hospitals in Luxembourg; all hospitals are run by the National Health Fund (Caisse Nationale de Santé – CNS).
+There are no private hospitals in Luxembourg.
+All hospitals are run by the National Health Fund, known as Caisse Nationale de Santé (CNS).